Ohio approves two more bids to drill on state-owned lands, advances five other proposals

 The commission also disapproved five drilling nominations at the meeting, including four under DOT properties and one under the Egypt Valley Wildlife Area, which covers 14,300 acres in Belmont and Guernsey counties.

-But she recommended that the commission deny the drilling nomination at Egypt Valley for a different reason: the economics of the proposal.
-“A provision in this nomination that essentially would significantly reduce the bonus that would be supplied [to the state] if a particular time frame it’s not satisfied,” Richardson said.
+However, she recommended that the commission deny the drilling nomination at Egypt Valley for a different reason: the economics of the proposal.
+“A provision in this nomination that essentially would significantly reduce the bonus that would be supplied [to the state] if a particular time frame is not satisfied,” Richardson said.

-In total, the commission has advanced 14 drilling nominations on Ohio state-owned lands, since it began this process last fall.
+Since it began this process last fall, the commission has advanced 14 drilling nominations on Ohio state-owned lands.
 Once approved, the nominations are put up for public bid.
 The process is confidential until a bid is approved.
 Keen is the third wildlife area where a drilling bid has been approved so far.

 At its February meeting, the commission awarded two bids to Infinity Natural Resources to drill under Salt Fork State Park, Ohio’s largest state park.
 The company will pay Ohio more than $58 million and a 12.5% royalty on the gas it produces there.

-Richardson also noted that Matthew Warnock, an attorney, had resigned from the commission.
-He was listed as a representative of the oil and gas industry on the panel but has been working more recently for a Findlay, Ohio-based company focused on bringing wind energy to the electric grid.
+Richardson also noted that Matthew Warnock, an attorney who was listed on the commission’s website as a representative of the oil and gas industry, resigned.
+According to his LinkedIn page, Wornock is currently working for a Findlay, Ohio-based company focused on bringing wind energy to the electric grid.

 Richardson said the governor’s office is searching for a replacement.